Miami (OH) vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 9, 2021

 Eastern Michigan Stats and Trends

-- Thus far this season Eastern Michigan has one win against the spread.
+- So far this season Eastern Michigan has one win against the spread.

-- The Eagles have yet to cover the spread this season when underdogs by 2 points or more.
+- The Eagles have been underdogs by 1.5 points or more two times this year and have not covered the spread once.

-- Eastern Michigan's games this season have hit the over two times in four opportunities (50%).
+- Eastern Michigan's games this season have hit the over on two of four set point totals (50%).

-- Eastern Michigan is 1-2 against the spread and 3-1 overall when the team amasses more than 371.8 yards.
+- Eastern Michigan is 1-2 against the spread and 3-1 overall when the team totals over 371.8 yards.

-- The Eagles have turned the ball over three more times (6 total) than the RedHawks have forced a turnover (3) this season.
+- The Eagles have turned the ball over six times this season, three more turnovers than the RedHawks have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.